 It's also not a fix for sexual issues in the relationship, says Dr. Feuereisen.
-“Some couples that have sexual problems describe make-up sex as the best sex in their relationship and that make up sex always follows a blow-up.
+“Some couples that have sexual problems describe make-up sex as the best sex in their relationship and that make-up sex always follows a blowup.
 The couple feels a great release of all they have been holding back that comes out in a huge blowout and then they cling to each other sexually,” she explains.
-But the reality is that you are doing harm to the relationship.
+But the reality is that you may be doing harm to the relationship.
 “Blowouts can be abusive, you can say things you only mean at the moment but the hurt from the blowout can linger,” says Dr. Feuereisen.

 Avoid fighting about the past.

 Do you find that your fights always return to past grievances, only to escalate?
 Della Casa calls this type of a blowout "kitchen sink" fighting. “[It’s] where one or both partners bring up old disagreements and take pot shots, throwing 'everything but the kitchen sink' into the argument,” she explains.
 But these kinds of fights can have a corrosive effect on the relationship.
 “This may feel good to the person throwing things around in the moment but it’s not productive and can cause further damage,” she warns.